-- New Review at LOCUS ONLINE August 22, 2014I look at the new Varley novel:http://www.locusmag.com/Reviews/2014/09/paul-di-filippo-reviews-jay-lake/
+- New Review at LOCUS ONLINE September 17, 2014A look at Jay Lake's last book:http://www.locusmag.com/Reviews/2014/09/paul-di-filippo-reviews-jay-lake/